 The regional councils are called upon to work with their respective local governments and regional partners and stakeholders to formulate a range of regional and multi-jurisdiction plans and strategies responding to a spectrum of federal programs and regional needs.
 The regional councils in Alabama prepared Comprehensive Economic Development Strategies (CEDS), then consolidated those 12 documents into a statewide strategy document.
 The Alabama Consolidated Comprehensive Economic Development Strategy, prepared by the Alabama Association of Regional Councils, is a two- part report.
 Part I consolidates each of the 12 regional CEDS into one overarching economic development strategy for the State of Alabama.
-Part II contains Supplemental Reports for Statewide Economic Recovery, which were developed and implemented in response to the hurricanes of 2004 and 2005.
+Part II contains Supplemental Reports for Statewide Economic Recovery.

 In addition to the Human Services Coordinated Transportation Plan, each of the regional councils has been designated to conduct a rural transportation consultation study by the Alabama Department of Transportation (ALDOT) to identify the rural transportation needs of Alabama’s non-metropolitan areas.
 A Rural Planning Organization (RPO) has been established in each region similar to the Metropolitan Planning Organizations (MPOs) in urban areas.
 The RPOs meet on a regular basis to identify needs, to share information, to define rural transportation issues and to propose long-range regional and local solutions to meet the identified needs.